Are you in your best shape?

 When you visualize for the joy of visualizing rather than with the intention of correcting some deficiency, your thoughts are more pure and, therefore, more powerful.” – Abraham-Hicks

 9. Create a Healthy Calendar Template

 Like many people these days, I use digital calendaring to track my appointments.
-However, when you need to take a fresh look at your typical week, it can be helpful to create a separate calendar of standing appointments to help make objective decisions about your overall time management.
+However, when you need to take a fresh look at your typical week, creating a separate calendar of standing appointments can help you make objective decisions about your overall time management.

 A template is a preset format for a document (that helps prevent having to recreate the format each time it is used.)

 The best way to do this is to start with a blank slate – this is more of a mental breakthrough than anything else.

 You can keep the primary rhythms of your week intact (you don’t have to quit your job or relocate to a new city), but it’s just easier to start from zero with a blank calendar and then, from there, block out pieces of time for key activities.

 Action Step: print out a blank calendar week.